alexa/alexa-auto-sdk/modules/alexa/README.md

 For file-based configuration, if `locales` field is not specified, the Engine gets automatically configured with the default locale combinations.

-### Using programmatic configuration
+### Using Programmatic Configuration
-All of the above specified fields can be configured programatically using the methods provided by the AlexaConfiguration platform interface.
+All of the above specified fields can be configured programmatically using the methods provided by the AlexaConfiguration platform interface.
 For example, to create `DeviceInfoConfig`:

 ```cpp
 auto deviceConfig = aace::alexa::config::AlexaConfiguration::createDeviceInfoConfig